redasgard/path-security/.github/ISSUE_TEMPLATE/feature_request.md

 - [ ] This feature affects security validation
 - [ ] This feature involves new attack patterns
 - [ ] This feature involves performance implications
+- [ ] This feature involves cross-platform compatibility

 ## Additional Context
 Add any other context or screenshots about the feature request here.